 The smart-looking shelf from Duravit is a handy spot to stash towels or other bathroom supplies so that they’re right at hand whenever you need one.

 Three slim drawers fitted beneath this clean white console from Duravit give you space to stash away all those creams, potions, razors, hairpins, makeup, gadgets and other bathroom clutter.
 The joy of a clear countertop, a neat bathroom, and having everything you need at your fingertips is a good reason to think about opportunities to work storage into your bathroom.

 How many people use the bathroom?

 Consoles come in so many sizes that you can pick one to accommodate your family and household.

-This beautiful polished wood console from Duravit comes in many widths, even longer than 2000mm.
-It has room to spare for two sinks, to allow side-by-side toothbrushing, shaving, or makeup application with no elbows jostling for position!
+This beautifully polished wood console from Duravit comes in many widths, even longer than 2000mm.
+It has room for two sinks to allow side-by-side toothbrushing, shaving, or makeup application with no elbows jostling for position!

 What other fixtures will I need?

 When you’re shopping for bathroom furniture like a console, don’t forget that you’ll usually have to purchase your sink, vessel, or basin separately.
 Fixtures such as supports, taps and more are often sold separately as well.
 It’s something to keep in mind as you make up your bathroom budget.